-After Sarbanes-Oxley Act of 2002 (SOX) was enacted, companies were forced to rethink their reporting to keep from incurring penalties, but SOX compliances benefits organizations in many significant ways.
-SOX created a new approach to financial reporting that has created greater market trust.
-In fact, for private companies that are thinking about going public, SOX compliance benefits them precisely because it allows better IPO pricing.
+After Sarbanes-Oxley Act of 2002 (SOX) was enacted, companies were forced to rethink their reporting to avoid penalties, but SOX compliance brings significant benefits.
+The new approach to financial reporting that SOX created engenders greater market trust.
+In fact, for private companies considering going public, these SOX compliance benefits manifest, first, as better IPO pricing.
 A 2014 Forbes article written by Harvard Business School Working Knowledge notes,

 Despite high initial costs of the internal control mandate, evidence shows that it has proved beneficial….Another concern that the act would shrink the number of IPOs has not been borne out either; in fact, the pricing of IPOs post-SOX became less uncertain.
 The cost of being a publicly traded company did cause some firms to go private, but research shows these were primarily organizations that were smaller, less liquid, and more fraud-prone.